simonjellvert/nercia_e-commerse/TESTING.md

 13. Testing 404 and 500 page
 The files did not load.
 Ran it locally to check for messages in the temrinal, turned out there was a typo in the folder containing the templates.

+14. Card payment
+The card payment is successfull and works correctly, allthough I have a bug with payments created in Stripe as soon as the user enters the checkout page.
+Since the user is able to choose to pay with invoice I would like the payment to be connected to Stripe by an event listener when the user choose card payment - future development.

 ---